Archives de l'Université catholique de Louvain

-Many non published inventories are currently being encoded in AtoM, but can be given after sending a request to the archivists.
-A summary list of the fonds and collections is available on the site of the archives.
+Many non-published inventories are currently being encoded in the Archives' online catalogue, AtoM, but can be given after sending a request to the archivists.
+A summary list of the fonds and collections is available on the site of the archives at:

 The archives are accessible to persons with reduced mobility.